vanlynguyen/SVM_for_One-Bit_MIMO/README.md

 # SVM_for_One-Bit_MIMO
 SVM-based channel estimation and data detection for one-bit massive MIMO systems

-This is a code package is related to the follow scientific article:
+This is the code package of the follow scientific article:

 Ly V. Nguyen, A. Lee Swindlehurst, and Duy H. N. Nguyen, "SVM-based channel estimation and data detection for one-bit massive MIMO systems,"
 IEEE Transactions on Signal Processing, vol. 69, pp. 2086-2099, March 2021